ryancdickson/chromerootprogram/policy.md

 To align all PKI hierarchies included in the Chrome Root Store on the principle of serving only TLS server authentication use cases, the Chrome Root Program will "phase-out" multi-purpose roots from the Chrome Root Store.

 **Beginning** **February 15, 2026**, the Chrome Root Program will set an [SCTNotAfter constraint](https://source.chromium.org/chromium/chromium/src/+/main:net/cert/root_store.proto;drc=a783c3bab474ff68e675e2753f91c92ca817e072;l=15?q=f:root_store.proto&ss=chromium) on root CA certificates included in the Chrome Root Store for any PKI hierarchy found in violation of the below requirements.
-Once the constraint is applied, Chrome will no longer trust any certificate chaining to the root by default if it is issued more than 90 calendar days following the violation's detection.
+Once the constraint is applied, Chrome will no longer trust any certificate chaining to the root by default if it is issued more than 90 calendar days following the violation’s detection.

 1. All corresponding unexpired and unrevoked subordinate CA certificates operated beneath an existing root included in the Chrome Root Store MUST:
     -  when disclosed to the CCADB…
         -  **prior to February 15, 2026,** include the extendedKeyUsage extension and (1) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (2) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
         -  **on or after February 15, 2026,** include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
     -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
-2. All corresponding unexpired and unrevoked subscriber (i.e., TLS server authentication) certificates issued on or after February 15, 2026 MUST include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
+2. All corresponding unexpired and unrevoked subscriber (i.e., TLS server authentication) certificates issued on or after **February 15, 2026** MUST include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.

 **Before** **February 15, 2026**, CA Owners with a CA included in the Chrome Root Store whose corresponding PKI hierarchy does not adhere to the above requirements MAY, at their own discretion: